Particular/docs.particular.net/persistence/dynamodb/sagas.md

 snippet: DynamoSagaTableConfiguration

+> [!NOTE]
-NOTE: When using the same table for saga and outbox data, use the [shared table configuration API](/persistence/dynamodb/#usage-customizing-the-table-used) instead.
+> When using the same table for saga and outbox data, use the [shared table configuration API](/persistence/dynamodb/#usage-customizing-the-table-used) instead.

 ## Saga data mapping